-Women need to make savvy choices in both personal finance and men
+Dating Our Money” author Leslie Greenman urges women to make more savvy choices in both personal finance and in love “

 Both sexes should be financially secure, but women in particular need to step up their game, says financial planner Leslie Greenman.